felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     service "bookservice" deleted
     ```

-2. Wait few minutes then double check the results of the delete operation by executing:
+2. Wait few seconds and then double check the results of the delete operation by executing:

     ```dos
     kubectl get pod; kubectl get service